uzumstanley/Traffic-Forecasting-For-Road-Network/README.md

 Historically, search problems were a major focus for AI researchers, as highlighted in early works such as [1].
 However, the emphasis on search has diminished over time due to two main reasons.
 First, the development of fast and sometimes optimal algorithms for many specific areas has reduced the need for extensive searches.
 When optimal algorithms were not found, it was either because the area was unexplored or because such algorithms were inherently slow.
 Second, general search techniques, like those implemented in expert systems shells, have been considered adequately effective, reducing the necessity for customized search solutions.

-In Operations Research, during the sixties and early seventies, significant attention was paid to the efficiency and memory requirements of search algorithms (see, for instance, [Po, 1960], [Gi, 1973], [Pa, 1974]).
+In Operations Research, during the sixties and early seventies, significant attention was paid to the efficiency and memory requirements of search algorithms (see, for instance, [2], [Gi, 1973], [Pa, 1974]).
 The increase in computational power (in terms of speed and memory size) in subsequent years diminished the importance of these topics.
 However, with the advent of relatively small and slow microcomputers, focus has once again shifted towards optimizing the implementations of existing algorithms (see, for instance, [Di, 1979], [De, 1979], [G1, 1984], [Pa, 1984], [Vu, 1988]).

 ###  GRAPH THEORY
 In mathematics, graph theory focuses on the study of graphs, which are mathematical structures used to model pairwise relationships between objects.
 In this context, a graph consists of vertices (also known as nodes or points) connected by edges (also referred to as arcs, links, or lines).
 Graphs can be undirected, where edges symmetrically connect two vertices, or directed, where edges asymmetrically connect two vertices.
 Graphs are a fundamental subject in discrete mathematics.